RonakR68/FoodExpress_frontend/README.md

 ## Description

-This is frontend repository for FoodExpress app.
-You can find Backend repository ([here] (https://github.com/RonakR68/FoodExpress_backend)).
+This is Frontend repository for FoodExpress app.
+You can find Backend repository [here](https://github.com/RonakR68/FoodExpress_backend).

 FoodExpress is a food ordering and restaurant management web application.
 It features a full-stack architecture with a backend built using Node.js, Express, and MongoDB and a frontend developed with React, Vite, and Tailwind CSS.
 The backend handles user authentication, restaurant management, and integrates with external services like Cloudinary for image uploads.The frontend provides a modern, responsive UI for browsing restaurants, placing orders, and managing user profiles.
 The app also includes a restaurant recommendation system based on user collaborative filtering.